AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Removed all instances of using ``unitTestSupport.np2EigenVectorXd()``, as this function is now unneeded.
 - Created a :ref:`facetSRPDynamicEffector` dynamics module to calculate the B frame SRP force and torque acting on a static spacecraft.
 - Google Test C/C++ testing framework added
+- Refactored ``GravityEffector``.
+Adding custom gravity models can now be done by subclassing ``GravityModel``.
+The utility method ``useSphericalHarmonicsGravityModel`` has been added to planetary body objects, which makes the body use spherical harmonics and loads them from a file with a single command.
+Similarly, the methods ``usePolyhedralGravityModel`` and ``usePointMassGravityModel`` have been added.

 Version 2.1.7 (March 24, 2023)
 ------------------------------